vmware/versatile-data-kit/projects/vdk-core/plugins/vdk-trino/README.md

 The package gathers lineage data for all Trino SQL queries executed in a data job

-Other plugins can read that lienage data log it.
+Other plugins can read that lineage data log it.
 They need to provide LineageLogger implementation and hook this way:
 ```python
     @hookimpl